-The COVID-19 pandemic has brought unprecedented changes and uncertainty to most areas of life over the past several weeks.
-For individuals without secure immigration statuses, this is an exceptionally difficult and confusing time.
+The COVID-19 pandemic has brought unprecedented changes and uncertainty to most areas of life over the past several years.
+For individuals without secure immigration status, this is an exceptionally difficult and confusing time.

-USCIS field offices have closed their doors to in-person appointments, US embassies and consulates abroad have been shut down, and thousands of people have found themselves unable to return home to the US or leave the US to return to their home country.
+USCIS field offices have closed their doors to in-person appointments, US embassies and consulates abroad have been shut down, and thousands of people have found themselves unable to return home to the United States or leave the United States to return to their home country.

 With all of these changes, it is hard to know when things will return to normal and how your immigration status or pending application will be affected.
 It is more important than ever to stay informed and to take the necessary steps to maintain legal status.

-Certain nonimmigrants with temporary statuses in the US should strongly consider filing to extend or change their nonimmigrant status to avoid going out of status and accruing unlawful presence.
-Overstaying a nonimmigrant visa can lead to a ban on entry to the US in the future.
+Certain nonimmigrants with temporary statuses in the United States should seriously consider filing to extend or change their nonimmigrant status to avoid going out-of-status and accruing unlawful presence.
+Overstaying a nonimmigrant visa can lead to a ban on entry to the United States in the future.
 To avoid this, nonimmigrant workers, students, and visitors who have been affected by COVID-19 should consider filing Form I-539, Application to Extend/Change Nonimmigrant Status with USCIS.

 Form I-539 can be filed by the following individuals:

 All I-539 applicants must include a copy of their Form I-94 Nonimmigrant Arrival-Departure Record as evidence of their most recent entry and visa class.
-All other requirements depend on what type of nonimmigrant status you currently have (if extending your status) and what status you are hoping to change to (if changing status).
+All other requirements depend on which type of nonimmigrant status you currently hold (if extending your status) and to which status you are hoping to change (if changing status).

 The I-94 form indicates how long a period of stay is authorized.
 You may apply to extend your stay beyond this date as long as: